mcd500/teep-device/README-pki.md

 ```

 This recreates all the PKI, root certs and keys etc... running this again
-will mean you will have to rebuild everything and update fake-tam copies of
+will mean you will have to rebuild everything and update tiny-tam copies of
 the crypto etc using the new pki.

 ### Step 3: run the test script